bpbond/srdb/README.md

 This project is not code.
 Rather, it's a database of published studies about soil surface CO2 flux (soil respiration) in the field, intended to serve as a resource for scientific analysis.

-How to get the data
-If you're using git, fork/checkout this repository. **If you want a simple download**, click on the "Releases" tab above.

 List of files in this package
 -----------------------